-The ministry used a kapa haka competition to consult Maori on Christchurch's significant school changes.
+The Ministry of Education used a Kapa Haka competition to consult Maori on Christchurch's significant school changes.

-The news comes as Labour put the heat on Parata, who admitted on Wednesday that the only people she "consulted" before announcing the proposal to close schools and merge others across Canterbury were ministry staff.
+The news comes as Labour put the heat on Education Minister Hekia Parata, who admitted on Wednesday the only people she "consulted" before announcing the proposal to close schools and merge others across Canterbury were ministry staff.

 The ministry proposes to close or merge seven out of 10 Christchurch schools that offer Maori medium education.

 The Maori consultation document shows that just 74 responses were received.